Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 // anther qucik way to inherit
 // but in this case:
-// If we want to change the value of an object property at run time and have the new value be inherited by all descendants of the object, you cannot define the property in the object's constructor function.
-Instead, you add it to the constructor's associated prototype.
+// If we want to change the value of an object property at run time and have the new value be inherited by
+//all descendants of the object, we cannot define the property in the object's constructor function.
+// Instead, we add it to the constructor's associated prototype.

 function WorkerBee(projs) {